CSeegelke1/Motor-History-in-Motor-Imagery/README.md

 EXPERIMENT 3: A069
 RE-ANALYSIS OF DATA FROM Roberts, J.W., Wakefield, C.J., & Owen, R. (2025).
 Trajectory priming through obstacle avoidance in motor imagery – does motor imagery comprise the spatial characteristics of movement?
 Experimental Brain Research, 243:9

-# Data to run the scripts are available at XXX
+# Preprocessed data to run the scripts are available at XXX

 # Scripts
 # ================================================================================================